 There are five integral components to the Futures and Options Internship Program, which ensure that the internship is rewarding for the intern as well as the partnering business.
 The five components are the student recruitment and application process, intern placement, career readiness workshops and monitoring, and collaboration with school staff and mentors/supervisors.

 Student Recruitment and Application Process Each school semester, Futures and Options recruits students in coordination with partnering schools as well as through the Futures and Options website and various referrals.
-School administrators, counselors and teachers publicize Futures and Options and the opportunities it offers, and recommend interested students to the program on the basis of attendance, motivation, and satisfactory academic achievement.
 After the students submit the required Internship Program application, Futures and Options staff interview and assess the eligible candidates.
-Juniors and seniors who are not able to be placed in the program are offered the opportunity to attend the College Guidance Initiative workshops.

 Career Readiness Workshops After internship placements are confirmed, the interns may attend group or individual orientation sessions, which include work-readiness workshops that focus on interpersonal skills, proper business demeanor, dress and self presentation as well as interviewing skills, resume writing, attentive listening and office technology.
-They also learn about their Futures and Options responsibilities and the required weekly or monthly workshops.
-At the required workshops interns explore career options, discuss interpersonal relationship situations, and practice communication, problem solving and negotiating skills.
-They also learn personal finance, time management, goal setting and networking skills.
 Interns visit with professionals during the workshops as well as at their businesses to learn firsthand about different careers.

 Monitoring Throughout the internship, Futures and Options' staff meet with the supervisors/mentors on-site and with the interns at their internship sites and during the workshops.
 Futures and Options' staff regularly call and visit each internship site to evaluate intern progress and work site quality.
 Since these are paid internships, Futures and Options' makes clear to all that an internship may be terminated.
 Interns recognize and accept this meaningful reality.